Specialty-trained Spinal Physicians for Treating Herniated Discs

 Severe cases of a herniated disc may require surgical intervention such as a lumbar microdiscectomy surgery.
 In this minimally invasive procedure, the herniated disc is removed.
 Often patients can begin walking the day after surgery.
 Other surgical treatments include spinal decompression.

 We want you to emerge from treatment stronger and healthier.
 That’s why EmergeOrtho takes a team approach to treatment.
-Our experienced orthopedic physicians work closely with our entire health team to get you back to your daily activities.
+Our experienced orthopedic physicians work closely with our entire health team to treat your back, neck and spine pain and get you back to your daily activities.